gold star for USAHOF

 Brown was the team captain in the Kings' wins in the 2012 and 2014 Stanley Cups, especially in 2012, where he was the playoff leader in Goals (8), Assists (12), Points (20), and Plus/Minus (16).
 Brown also had three Game-Winning Goals in the playoffs.
 Naturally, Brown won the Mark Messier Leadership Award in 2014.

-He played with the Kings until 2022, when he retired after an 18-year career, and L.A. would retire his number 23 the year after.
+He played with the Kings until 2022, when he retired after an 18-year career, and L.A. retired his number 23 the following year.
 Brown may never make the Hockey Hall of Fame, but the story of the Los Angeles Kings can not be written without him.

 The Bullet Points